How to Apply

 Yes.
 If you’ve ever been to college before, even if you ended up withdrawing before you earned any credits, you have loans in default, your transcript is tied up in another school’s bureaucracy, you went to college in another country, or you can’t get your transcript right now for any other reason, you should apply to the BardBac using the Transfer Student option on the Common Application.
 You can report your previous college experience on the application now and submit the application by March 1, even without transcripts.
 We recommend beginning the process of trying to get your transcripts as soon as possible, though, because if you’re accepted, you’ll need to get the transcripts sent to Bard before you enroll.

-You can get a letter from any person who knows you well, can speak to your ambitions and interests, and isn’t a member of your immediate family.
+You can get letters from any person who knows you well, can speak to your ambitions and interests, and isn’t a member of your immediate family.
 Colleagues, mentors, current or former employers, or collaborators on community projects can all make good recommenders for BardBac applicants.

 Some adult applicants feel like the Common App includes questions that don’t apply to them — questions about parents and teachers, in particular.
 If you feel like a question doesn’t apply to you, you can reach out to bac@bard.edu to talk it over, or just skip it; you’ll have a chance to explain your decision to skip a question later.